VictoriaMetrics/VictoriaMetrics/docs/sd_configs.md

 * `__meta_digitalocean_tags`: the comma-separated list of tags of the droplet
 * `__meta_digitalocean_vpc`: the id of the droplet's VPC

+The list of discovered DigitalOcean targets is refreshed at the interval, which can be configured via `-promscrape.digitaloceanSDCheckInterval` command-line flag.

 ## dns_sd_configs